quantumphysicist/Zoom-Attendance-Tracker/readme.md

 ## Requirements
 Python 3.7 or higher
 Pandas library
-openpyxl library (if this is not installed already, you can install it by running `conda install -c anaconda openpyxl` or `pip install openpyxl`)
+openpyxl library
 - If openpyxl is not installed, the script will generate a CSV file instead of an Excel file.
+- You can install it openpyxl by running `conda install -c anaconda openpyxl` or `pip install openpyxl`)

 ## Usage
 1. Export the participants list from [Zoom](https://zoom.us/account/my/report) ensuring that you check both "Export with meeting data" and "Show unique users".
 Please refer to this guide for more information: https://www.eduhk.hk/ocio/content/faq-how-retrieve-attendance-list-zoom-meeting.